subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

 Description
 -----------

-The Command Line Assistant powered by RHEL Lightspeed is an optional generative AI assistant available within the RHEL command line interface.
+The command line assistant powered by RHEL Lightspeed is an optional generative AI assistant available within the RHEL command line interface.
 The Command Line Assistant can help with several tasks such as::